hoprnet/docs-rpch-net/versioned_docs/version-Beta/tutorial-extras/using-frame-wallet.md

 **Note:** If using macOS, extract the folder somewhere convenient.

-Please find the distribution here for testing as not hosted on GH right now: https://drive.google.com/drive/folders/19ZYsMVuuDRsIBw0OqN9H9wo9uoVGeUuK

 (**2**) You should now have an application icon you can click on to install Frame.
 This will look similar to the below image on macOS.

 ![Application Icon](/img/Frame-application-icon.png)